-In the summer of 1967, Ralph Wiley founded the National Welfare Rights Organization (NWRO).
+In the summer of 1967, George Wiley founded the National Welfare Rights Organization (NWRO).
 His tactics closely followed the recommendations set out in Cloward and Piven’s article.
 His followers invaded welfare offices across the United States — often violently — bullying social workers and loudly demanding every penny to which the law “entitled” them.
 By 1969, NWRO claimed a dues-paying membership of 22,500 families, with 523 chapters across the nation.

 Regarding Wiley’s tactics, The New York Times commented on September 27, 1970, “There have been sit-ins in legislative chambers, including a United States Senate committee hearing, mass demonstrations of several thousand welfare recipients, school boycotts, picket lines, mounted police, tear gas, arrests – and, on occasion, rock-throwing, smashed glass doors, overturned desks, scattered papers and ripped-out phones.”

 These methods proved effective.
 “The flooding succeeded beyond Wiley’s wildest dreams,” wrote Sol Stern in the City Journal.
 “From 1965 to 1974, the number of households on welfare soared from 4.3 million to 10.8 million, despite mostly flush economic times.
 By the early 1970s, one person was on the welfare rolls in New York City for every two working in the city’s private economy.”